jnozzi/cocoadev.com/SiteContent/General/NSTextViewUndoBrokenHelp.markdown

 ----

 I started a brand new project from scratch with nothing but a text view and a dataRepresentationOfType: method and I still see the same behavior.
-This seemingly rules out corrupted [[NIBs]], anything to do with text view delegates, etc. I can also copy the app to a friend's system and see the same result, ruling out a local configuration issue.
+This seemingly rules out corrupted General/NIBs, anything to do with text view delegates, etc. I can also copy the app to a friend's system and see the same result, ruling out a local configuration issue.
 I am baffled.
 How do you debug the automatic undo in a text view?

 ----